 Don’t forget to locate the downpipes attached to the house and their discharge point.
 This can be important when designing constructed ‘mini’ wetlands.

-Step 2: Locate side boundaries and house
+Step 2: Locate the side boundaries and the house

 Triangulation